Upcoming Programs & Classes

 My participants are eager to deepen their knowledge and expand their perspective on a range of topics.

-Whether I’m browsing in a bookstore, visiting a museum, or scrolling on the internet, I’m always searching for new books, films, exhibitions, podcasts, and other works to inspire ideas for classes and live conversations with writers and experts.
-My programs are interactive and carefully designed to encourage critical thinking and lively discussion about significant themes in literature, history, contemporary social issues, film, and the arts.
+Whether I’m browsing in a bookstore, visiting a museum, or scrolling on the internet, I’m always searching for new books, films, exhibitions, podcasts, and other works to inspire ideas for classes and live conversations with authors and experts.
+My programs are interactive and designed to encourage critical thinking and lively discussion about significant themes in literature, history, social issues, film, and the arts.

 Please scroll down below to see a complete list of my upcoming classes and programs, both online and in-person.
 I participate in several Continuing Education programs for lifelong learners, including the Scarsdale Adult School, the 92NY Roundtable, & the Center for Continuing Education in Larchmont / Mamaroneck.
 I also teach private classes and facilitate programs for non-profit organizations, clubs, and other groups online, in New York City, Westchester County and beyond.